 Marine Ecological Genomics

-This course provides immersion training in emerging practices in marine ecological genomics research.
+This course provides immersive training in emerging practices in marine ecological genomics research.
 The course combines a field component with extensive training in common genomics approaches including: next generation sequence analysis, phylogenomics, differential gene expression and population genomics.

 Assistant Professor, Department of Molecular, Cellular, and Biomedical Sciences, University of New Hampshire